 What Do the Best-Ranked Universities in the US Have in Common?

 When you look at US university ranking, you will notice that many schools have a high rank for various reasons.
 The underlying reasons for the best ranked universities to reach the top of the list depend on the specific details in the list.
-According to Forbes, university ranking in USA programs focuses on the outcome of the education.
+According to Money, university ranking in USA programs focuses on the outcome of the education.

 The best ranked universities in the United States have positive outcomes for their students.
 A student has support from the college or university to find a job or get started in their career.
 The universities with the highest ranks also look into the accomplishments of the alumni to measure success after school as an average among all of the students.
 If the college has a high rate of success among alumni, then the school has a high ranking.